crowdcent/numerblox/README.md

 ### 2.2.
 Examples

 Below we will illustrate a common use case for inference pipelines.
-To learn more in-depth about the features of this library, check out notebooks in `edu_nbs`.
+To learn more in-depth about the features of this library, check out notebooks in `nbs/edu_nbs`.

 #### 2.2.1.
 Numerai Classic